Reasons to choose Wilson Browne

 - A PBL Policy – as with other types of family friendly policies, these can either give the statutory rights only or can include enhanced rights – e.g. paying full pay during PBL.

-- Devising a pro forma which can be sent by an organisation to an employee who is excising their right to PBL – this can then be easily completed and returned by the employee for PBLP purposes.
+- Devising a pro forma that can be sent by an organisation to an employee who is excising their right to PBL – this can then be easily completed and returned by the employee for PBLP purposes.

 - FAQs on PBL and PBLP on the organisation’s intranet.